 ZooGuides are adults ages 18 and older who:

-- can volunteer at the zoo for at least 88 hours per year.
+- can volunteer at the zoo for an average of one shift per week

 - with landscapers, working on horticultural projects

-- in animal care, helping prepare food and caring for animals at the African Pygmy Goat Kraal.
+- in animal care, helping prepare food and cleaning animal habitats

 Many ZooGuides say they receive as much or more than they give.